Munte2803/KickOffBet-licenta/README.md

 ---

-*Built as my bachelor's thesis at the Romanian-American University, Faculty of Managerial Informatics (2026).*
+*Built as my bachelor's thesis at the Romanian-American University, School of Computer Science for Business Management (2026).*